fukatani/stacked_generalization/Readme.md

 ## Feature

 #####1) Any scikit-learn model is availavle for Stage 0 and Stage 1 model.

-And stacked model itself has the same interface as scikit-learn library.
+#####And stacked model itself has the same interface as scikit-learn library.

+You can replace model such as *RandomForestClassifier* to *stacked model* easily in your scripts.
+And multi stage stacking is also easy.

 ex.
 ```python